Solutions for soundproofing floors

 What it does

-Reduces sound travelling between the floor and the ceiling below, TPSE works hand in hand with TPS50C to meet the current edition of approved document Part E of the Building Regulations; resistance to the passage of sound.
+Reducing sound travelling between the floor and the ceiling below, TPSE works hand in hand with TPS50C to exceed the current edition of approved document Part E of the Building Regulations: resistance to the passage of sound.

 Where it works best

-It is a great choice for architects and developers renovating flats and separating floors
+TPSE is also a great choice for architects and developers renovating flats and separating floors.

 Airborne noise reduction 70%+